jclark-bcamp/kanban-board/README.md

 # Kanban Board

 ## User Story
-AS A member of an agile team
+AS A member of an agile team<br>
-I WANT a Kanban board with a secure login page
+I WANT a Kanban board with a secure login page<br>
-SO THAT I can securely access and manage my work tasks
+SO THAT I can securely access and manage my work tasks<br>

   ## Description
   This Kanban Board helps users manage and keep track of tasks.
 Some examples of users abilities: create, edit, and delete tasks for optimal customization and organization.